 The following tips are helpful for both teachers and parents alike:

 Continue first language development

 Upon first thought, strengthening skills in an ELL’s native language might seem counterproductive.
 But in fact, it’s imperative that language learners continue to grow reading and writing skills using their home tongue.
 Parents and teachers should not expect English to replace a student’s culture and native language.
 After all, the goal is to become bilingual, and a student’s home culture should be welcomed and celebrated.

 Educational TV Shows and Apps

 Parents can learn along with their children by watching educational videos or utilizing apps.
+You might want to try our English language videos for kids.
 Some popular and must-use resources include:

 - Sesame Street